 - Being a victim of bullying or harassment

 - Not having access to mental health care

 - Having access to firearms or lethal doses of medication or drugs

 - Being a survivor of childhood trauma or abuse

 What Treatment Options Are Available for Suicidal Ideation

-If you’re experiencing suicidal thoughts but are not in an active crisis, your doctor may suggest several paths toward treatment, including therapy and medication.
+If you’re experiencing suicidal thoughts but are not in an active crisis, your doctor may suggest different suicidal ideation treatment methods, including therapy and medication.
 Talk therapy can be immensely helpful in determining why you might be experiencing suicidal thoughts and how you can develop healthy coping mechanisms.
 Family therapy may also be helpful, as it engages your support network into your treatment plan.
 Medications can also help address underlying mental health issues, such as depression and anxiety.